 “We played a game in Port Moresby and Eric Lewis from Souths was in it.
 Lewis said if we come out of this alright – he means to say that we got out with no injuries or anything, no deaths – would I consider playing football with Souths.
 I said we'll see if I'm good enough to play.”

 Rayner was as good as his word, and upon returning to Sydney in 1946, the now legendary Captain of the Club first reported to Redfern for a trial – a decision the great man said he never regretted.

 “I went in the trial match and as a result I was graded in the first grade side.
 So I went to the Rabbitohs and never regretted it.

 “I never actually played lower grades with Souths or anyone ever.
 I played all my football with Souths, I think about 195-196 games.”

-By now a policeman, Rayner would knock off at the Police Station and make his way down to Redfern, where he would go on to establish himself as one of the game’s toughest and most damaging prop-forwards and internationals, a sentiment backed up by South Sydney Immortal, Clive Churchill, in the book True Blue.
+Rayner would knock off at the Police Station and make his way down to Redfern, where he would go on to establish himself as one of the game’s toughest and most damaging prop-forwards and internationals, a sentiment backed up by South Sydney Immortal, Clive Churchill, in the book True Blue.

 “Jack was the crankiest forward I played with but what a grand fellow he was,” recalled Churchill.